trogui/go-agent-sdk/README.md

 - Always validate and sanitize tool arguments before acting on them.
 - Return concise JSON from tools; the agent sends it verbatim to the model.
 - Use `MaxLoops` to keep long-running tool chains under control.
-- Inspect `Response.Usage` for token accounting and to decide whether to stop earlier.
+- Inspect `Response.Usage` for token accounting and to decide whether to stop earlier.(Only woks with Openrouter)